“Diak was an easy choice for me”

 Exchange student Mariana tells her story: how is it like to study at Diak?

-I prefer to study about and with people.
+I love learning about and with people.

 Expedition, friendship and travel

-I enjoyed studying about model of work with elderly people and people with disabilities.
+I enjoyed studying about the model of work with elderly people and people with disabilities.
 I learned about organizations that work in these areas in Finland and their activities.